finn-orsini/deptrics/README.md

   `getPackageVersionInfo`, and whose return value is spread into the return value of this function.
 Allows for customization of metrics without needing to call `getPackageVersionInfo` again.
-- `getPackageVersionInfo`: A function which is passed the `packageName` and whose return value is a json string:
+- `getPackageVersionInfo`: A function which is passed the `packageName` and whose return value is an object with `versions` and `time` data
 ```
 {
   "versions": [